 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Infection Control Practitioner classification.
 The first market supplement report was released by the Market Supplement Review Committee December 19, 2002.
-The first annual review was conducted by the MSRC in December 2003.
-The MSRC recommended to maintain the existing market supplement and continue to follow the SUN level B rates of pay until the next review.
+The first annual review was conducted by the MSRC in December 2003 and the second in December 2004.
+The MSRC recommended in each review to maintain the existing market supplement and continue to follow the SUN level B rates of pay until the next review.
 This latest report is to be considered as part of the on-going review of the market supplement process for this classification as described in the SAHO/HSAS Letters of Understanding pertaining to the Market Supplement Program.
-This is the second annual review for the Infection Control Practitioner classification.
+This is the third annual review for the Infection Control Practitioner classification.

-There were four health regions that reported to this analysis on Infection Control Practitioners.
-Infection Control Practitioners are members of the Health Sciences Association of Saskatchewan (HSAS).
+There were five health regions that reported to this analysis on Infection Control Practitioners.
+Infection Control Practitioners are members of the Health Sciences

+Association of Saskatchewan (HSAS).
 HSAS was invited to submit any relevant information to this review.